 Signs Your Dog is Overheating

 As a dog’s temperature rises, blood rushes to the surfaces of the tongue, gums, and membranes to help transfer excess heat.
-Frantic panting, extreme salivation, bright-red membranes, and labored breathing are clear warning signs that your dog is overheated and may quickly progress to a metabolic meltdown as his temperature rises to over 106 F and he can no longer cool himself.
+Frantic panting, extreme salivation, bright-red membranes, and labored breathing are clear warning signs that your dog is overheated and may quickly progress to a metabolic meltdown as his temperature rises to over 106 degrees Fahrenheit and he can no longer cool themself.

 He may gasp for air, and the entire mouth will become grayish to purple because of the unmet oxygen demand.
 As he dehydrates, the saliva thickens, and he may vomit and have diarrhea.
 Unable to stand, he may have a seizure, become comatose, and die.
 Even if you can cool him and he acts normal, rush him to an emergency clinic because his organs may have already been damaged and death could follow.